bala1802/OpenAI_CLIP/README.md

 ## Text Encoder

-- The _distilbert-base-uncased_ encoder model for embedding the texts.
+- The _distilbert-base-uncased_ encoder model for embedding the texts
 - The resulting text encoder embedding dimension will be of shape - `(batch_size, text_embedding)` -> `(32, 768)`

 ## Image Encoder